RonikaSeda/Python/README.md

 ## How It Works

 Users choose a coffee type, and if the required resources and sufficient funds are available, the machine prepares the beverage.
 Users can insert coins to cover the cost of the coffee.
-The machine will save the rest of the money for the future beverage if the amount inserted exceeds the cost.
+The machine will give the rest of the money back if the amount inserted exceeds the cost.

 ## Features